aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/charts/data-source/find-type-of-x-and-y-values-of-points-in-chart-series/_index.md

 The following sample code loads the [sample Excel file](64716905.xlsx) and accesses the first chart inside the first worksheet.
 It then calls the `Chart::Calculate()` method and finds the type of X and Y values of the first chart point and prints them on the console.
 Please see the console output shown below for a reference.

 ## **Sample Code**
-{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-GO-CPP-FindTypeOfXAndYValuesOfPointsInChartSeries.go" >}}
+{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-FindTypeOfXAndYValuesOfPointsInChartSeries.go" >}}
 ## **Console Output**

 {{< highlight java >}}